History of The Aggieland

 “It was a good experience, and I wouldn’t take anything for it,” he said.
 “Now that it’s done, it’s fun to look back and say, ‘This is something I did.’”

 As the University changed, so did the Aggieland.
-In 1974, Sherri Ellis became the first woman editor of the yearbook.
-In the past 20 years, all but four editors have been women.
+In 1974, Sherri Ellis became the first woman editor of the yearbook – one of four in the past 20 years.
 That stands in stark contrast to a time 40 years ago when women were first enrolled at Texas A&M.

 In the 1964 Aggieland, the pictures of 13 undergraduate women were arranged in the shape of a question mark under the heading “Undergraduate Coeds.”